Yejashi/obsidianNotes/Research/LLNL Project/Objectives.md

 We need an analysis pass that monitors optimization attempts since most optimizations, at least the ones we care about, are applied at the middle-end phase of the LLVM pipeline.

-What needs to be tracked:
-- Transformations attempted
-	- This includes all optimization attempts (i.e loop unrolling, inlining, dead code elimination, etc)
-- Transformations Failed
-	- This should happen when a transformation is skipped or doesn't apply (i.e a loop is not unrolled for `x` reason.)
-- Transformation Succeeded
-	- This happens when a particular transformation successfully modifies the IR.

 ###### Why an analysis pass?
 We are observing and not transforming.